dnaeon/goback/README.md

 }
 ```

-Furter examples can be found in the examples folder.
+More examples can be found in the examples folder.

 ## Strategies
 At the moment there are two backoff strategies implemented.